strongloop/strongloop.com2/_posts/2001-05-04-information-for-blog-authors.md

 {% include image.html file='2017/03/1m8q3b.jpg' alt='Release the API Gateway' max-width='300' %}

+PLEASE keep image formatting simple.
+Upload files to correct orientation and set width and height by pixels.

 # What's Next, or Call to Action

 All posts should end with a section indicating "What's next?" or a "Call to Action" You can find examples [here](https://strongloop.com/strongblog/calling-contributors-loopback-extensions/) anmd [here](https://strongloop.com/strongblog/moving-examples-to-monorepo/).